Film and television adaptations of video games: Revenue

-Only eight films have grossed more than $400 million in the box office worldwide (as of August 2025): Warcraft (2016), Rampage (2018), Detective Pikachu (2019), Uncharted (2022), Sonic the Hedgehog 2 (2022), The Super Mario Bros.
-Movie (2023), Sonic the Hedgehog 3 (2024), and A Minecraft Movie (2025), with The Super Mario Bros.
-Movie becoming the first (and so far, only) video game film to ever pass the $1 billion mark, making it one of the top 50 highest-grossing films of all time.
+Only nine films have grossed more than $400 million in the box office worldwide: Warcraft (2016), Rampage (2018), Detective Pikachu (2019), Uncharted (2022), Sonic the Hedgehog 2 (2022), The Super Mario Bros.
+Movie (2023), Sonic the Hedgehog 3 (2024), A Minecraft Movie (2025), and The Super Mario Galaxy Movie (2026), with The Super Mario Bros.
+Movie becoming the first video game film to ever pass the $1 billion mark, making it one of the top 50 highest-grossing films of all time.

 Accolades

 Emmy Awards

 Television adaptations of video games that have won or been nominated at the Emmy Awards, including the Primetime Emmy Awards, Daytime Creative Arts Emmy Awards, Children's and Family Emmy Awards, International Emmy Awards, and Regional Emmys.